tdwg/rs.tdwg.org/process/process-vocabulary.md

 The current terms CSV file can also be used along with a Python build script to create a human readable document listing terms and their metadata.

 **Note:** There is a distinction between this document listing terms and a "term list" document. *Term list* is a technical term defined in [section 3.3.3 of the SDS](http://rs.tdwg.org/sds/doc/specification/) denoting a list of terms incorporated into a vocabulary that share a common namespace.
 Therefore, a "term list" document is a document that describes all of the terms included in a term list.
 The document listing terms that is described here may or may not be the same as a "term list" document since it can include terms from a single namespace or terms from an entire vocabulary that consists of multiple term lists.
+Documents listing terms in a vocabulary are typically called "List of Terms" documents.

-During the initial vocabulary development process, the build script can be used to generate drafts for review of the document listing terms.
+During the initial vocabulary development process, a List of Terms build script can be used to generate drafts for review.
 Re-running the build script will cause changes or corrections made to the hand generated CSV file to be reflected in a revised document listing terms.
+Typically, the drafts are managed in a branch, since making the changes to the "master" branch could potentially make the drafts go "live".

 ## 1.4 How to use this document